academydistrict20/notifications/docs/plugins/README.md

 * [JSON](../plugins/jsonPlugin.md) - A flexible plugin for using JSON data sources, including HTTP/REST endpoints

+## Existing Plugins

+* JSON Plugin - a flexible plugin that expects an endpoint, api options, and a function to map data to the Notifications default ui.
+* [Azure Search Plugin](../plugins/azure-search-plugin.md) - extends Plugin-JSON to autofill necessary assumptions to make queries agains Azure Search.
+* [Plugin CC Messages](../plugins/cc-messages.md) - Specifically tailored toward Academy District 20, extends Azure Search plugin to autofill query paramiters in Azure Search, like categories, locations and expiration date - times.
+Assumes a defined schema.

 ## Planned Plugins

 * GraphQL - A flexible plugin for using a GraphQl endpoint for querying data